thebrandonallen/wp-fail2ban-redux/readme.txt

 1. Upload the plugin to your plugins directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Copy the `config/filters/wordpress-hard.conf` and `config/filters/wordpress-soft.conf` files to your Fail2Ban filters directory (generally `/etc/fail2ban/filters.d`).
-1. Copy the `config/jail/wordpress.conf` file to your Fail2Ban jail directory (generally `/etc/fail2ban/jail.d`), or append it's contents to your `jail.local` file.
+1. Copy the `config/jail/wordpress.conf` file to your Fail2Ban jail directory (generally `/etc/fail2ban/jail.d`), or append it's contents to your `jail.local` file. ***Make sure you read the notes in this file to aid successful setup.***
 1. Reload or restart Fail2Ban.

 == Frequently Asked Questions ==